timrighettini/CSCI_460_ASSIGNMENT_3/Assignment_3/README.txt

 D.  Board State:  It is a 6 x 3 array that directly maps to the input.txt structure outlined in the assignment 3 specifications.
     If input.txt does not open, then the initial board state from Figure 1 in the spec will be loaded in.

 E.  Player A always goes first, no matter what is loaded from input.txt.
+'W' is a white piece, 'B' is a black piece, and 'X' is empty.

 ---Program Structure---